-- The INCO / SENCO will holdthe National Award for SEN Co-ordination, through Plymouth University, or if new to post, will undertake this within 3 years. - The INCO at WMCPA is an accredited THRIVE practitioner - The INCO / SENCO attends regularmeetings to update and revise developments in Special Needs Education and Inclusion. - Meeting additional needs and Inclusion issues are targeted each year through the school's long-term goals and the School Development Plan.
-In-Service training and individual professional development is arranged matched to these targets. - In-house additional needs and Inclusion training is provided through staff meetings by the INCO / SENCO or outside agencies. - Support staff are encouraged to extend their own professional development and the management team will ensure that needs are met in line with individuals and school.
+- The INCO will hold the National Award for SEN Co-ordination, through Plymouth University, or if new to post, will undertake this within 3 years. - The INCO attends regular meetings to update and revise developments in Special Needs Education and Inclusion. - Meeting additional needs and Inclusion issues are targeted each year through the school's long-term goals and the School Development Plan.
+In-Service training and individual professional development is arranged matched to these targets. - In-house additional needs and Inclusion training is provided through staff meetings by the INCO or outside agencies. - Support staff are encouraged to extend their own professional development and the management team will ensure that needs are met in line with individuals and school.